materia-dex/materiadex-com/src/pages/docs/materia/07-interface-integration/01-using-the-api.md

 ### Writing the queries

 Next we'll construct our query and fetch data.
-For this example we will fetch some data about the Dai token on Materia V2.
+For this example we will fetch some data about the Dai token on Materia.
 We'll get the current price, and total liquidity across all pairs.
 We'll be using the Dai address as an id in this query.
 We'll also fetch the USD price of ETH to help create USD conversion for Dai data.

 1. First we need to define the query itself.
 We'll use `gql` to parse a query string into the GraphQL AST standard.
 Import the `gql` helper into the app and use it to create the query.
 Add the following to your `App.js` file: